harrietrc/loadimpact-docs/jekyll/_v4/integrations/azure-devops-integration.md

   displayName: Run k6 cloud load test within Azure Pipelines
 {% endhighlight %}

-**Important Note:** Notice the usage of token provided from Load Impact.
+**Important Note:** Notice the usage of token provided from LoadImpact.
 You will need to get this before you commit your code.
-First, we need to get the Load Impact token and set Azure Pipelines secret variable.
+First, we need to get the LoadImpact token and set Azure Pipelines secret variable.

 You can obtain your token from your account at [loadimpact.com](https://loadimpact.com).
 Go over to [_Integrations_ section](https://app.loadimpact.com/integrations) of the page and click [_Use your token_](https://app.loadimpact.com/account/token) link.
 Copy the provided token.